ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 Pattern matching game with 30 tiles on board | 5 | 5 |
 Pattern switch when false pattern made.
-How to highlight pattern switch | 5	| 4 Scoreboard that logs all users scores to database | 3 | 3 User login to allow easier score logs and commercially for marketing opportunities | 2 | 5 Toggle on/off switch set up to decrease difficulty | 2 | 5
+How to highlight pattern switch | 5	| 4 Scoreboard that logs all users scores to database | 3 | 3 User login to allow easier score logs and commercially for marketing opportunities | 1 | 4 Toggle on/off switch set up to decrease difficulty | 1 | 4
-Score flash at end of users playthrough that gets auto sent to user email | 2 |4 Refresh button to reset game | 4 | 5
+Score flash at end of users playthrough that gets logged to scoreboard | 4 |5 Refresh button to reset game | 4 | 5
 Timer counting up from moment game starts | 5 | 5
 Addition of bogey card that automatically ends game when selected | 1 | 4